neurotech/edumate-extensions/readme.md

 # edumate extensions
-A set of custom reports for the Edumate school administration system.
+A collection of custom reports for the Edumate school administration system.

 ## Overview of Reports